FarazSiddi/titan/README.md

 certain segments of code can be triggered at a given time.
 To achieve this, a sqlite database will be installed which will need most of the code rewritten beforehand.

-- A better customized r3!help command interface
+- A better customized t.help command interface

 - More organized files and folders for better management